rickellis/Astro/README.md

 Why the fork?

-Meeus is a modular multi-file library that consists of one super object with 15 child objects for each category of data formulas.
-In order to arrive at a result you must build a "recipe" of methods, one that often feeds the result of one object into another.
+Meeus is a modular multi-file library that consists of one super object with 15 child objects for each category of formulas.
+In order to arrive at a desired result you must build a "recipe" of methods, one that often feeds the result of one object into another.

 For example, to get solar position data using the original library required three separate function calls: